Architecture View

 Standards

-A formal definition of the Industry Core's content is given in the standards CX-0126 and CX-0127 - first released in CX R24-03.
-These two standards build on a common subset of technologies that are themselves described in Catena-X standards.
+A formal definition of the Industry Core's content is given in the standards CX-0151 (Industry Core: Basics), CX-0126 and CX-0127.
+These standards build on a common subset of technologies that are themselves described in separate Catena-X standards.

-The two standards share a common set of base technologies.
+The Industry Core standards share a common set of base technologies.
 And while the Industry Core does provide Business-relevant capabilities for Data Consumers, it can likewise serve as a launchpad for new use-cases.

-The Identity and Sovereignty Layers are defined in a variety of Catena-X standards that are assumed to be deployed and integrated form the foundation for data exchange in Catena-X.
+The Identity and Sovereignty Layers are defined in a variety of Catena-X standards that are assumed to be deployed and integrated form the foundation for data sharing in Catena-X.

 All relevant standards can be downloaded from the official Catena-X Standard Library: